Easy Emotional Fitness Training Exercises

 Exercise two: Practice Gratitude.
 Every time you say thank you, if you do it with full awareness you are building your emotional fitness.
 Get in the habit of thanking not just people, but all the good things you encounter as you go about your day.
 Moreover, when bad things happen, look for a lesson, and when you find it OMM and say “Thank You.”

-Exercise three: Be with Beauty.
-Look at the picture below and OMM.
-First, breathe in the all that is beautiful about the picture; keep your focus as you hold your breath; finally as you breathe out remember to smile and say thank you.
+Exercise three: Be With Beauty: Look at the picture below and OMM.
+First breathe in all that is beautiful about the picture; as you hold your breath, hold on to the beauty; finally, as your breathe out, remember to smile and say thank you.

 Extend the power of this exercise by learning to find beauty where ever you are; as the sage Confucius noted, “Everything has beauty, but not everyone sees it.”